omkar2715/GreenSafe-IOT/README.md

 - **Frontend:** Web dashboard (HTML, CSS, JS or React)
 - **Communication:** Wi-Fi / Bluetooth / LoRa (as per your config)

-##  Screenshots

-> _Add screenshots or GIFs of your dashboard or hardware setup here._

 ##  Project Structure
 GreenSafe-IoT/